microsoft/deoptexplorer-vscode/README.md

 V8 changes frequently in ways that can break this tool.
 While I try to keep this up to date with engine releases, and support multiple versions of the engine, it can be difficult for one person to keep on top of breaking changes.
 If you find the extension is not working for you and you are using a more recent version of NodeJS or the V8 engine, please file an issue.
-Parsing failures should show up in the Output Window for the "Deopt Explorer" extension.
+Log parsing failures should show up in the Output Window for the "Deopt Explorer" extension.

 <!--
 ## Color Customization